 Implications of the Expiration of an Offer on its State

 A Negotiation Offer MAY have an expiration time attached to it (please refer to Section 5.2).
-In cases where the expiration time of an offer is reached (i.e. the offer has expired and is not valid anymore) it SHOULD NOT be used to create counter offers.
-If a negotiation offer which is based on an expired offer is received by a negotiation participator this offer SHOULD be rejected (i.e. a counter offer in state REJECTED is returned).
+In cases where the expiration time of an offer has been reached (i.e. the offer has expired and is not valid anymore) it SHOULD NOT be used to create counter offers.
+If a negotiation offer that is based on an expired offer is received by a negotiation participant this offer SHOULD be rejected (i.e. a counter offer in state REJECTED is returned).

 Negotiation Offer State Transitions